Overview of Holidays in 2026 by Month

 • Companies often make up for the loss on other days.

-The real impact on GDP is therefore estimated at 30–60% of daily GDP, approximately €155–310 million per national holiday.
+The real impact on GDP is therefore estimated at 30–60% of daily GDP, approximately €155–310 million per public holiday.

 Tips for Extended Weekends in 2026

-Despite the shift of some holidays to working days, 2026 offers great opportunities for effectively taking vacations and gaining extended weekends:
+Despite the shift of some holidays to working days, 2026 offers great opportunities for efficient vacation planning and extended weekends:

 • Winter Break: January 1 (Thursday) – If you take a vacation on January 2 (Friday), you get 4 days off (Thursday–Sunday).